hariguchi/rtacl/README.md

 * **rtacl::tuple<ADDR>**: ACL tuple (search key.)
 Template parameter **ADDR** must be either **rtacl::ipv4a** or **rtacl::ipv6a**.
-This is a *typedef* of **boost::geometry::point** (6 dimensional.) **Its order must be source IPv4/IPv6 address, destination IPv4/IPv6 address, source port number, destination port number, IP protocol, and DSCP**.
+This is a *typedef* of **boost::geometry::point** (6 dimensional.)
+Its order must be:
+    1. source IPv4/IPv6 address
+    2. destination IPv4/IPv6 address
+    3. source port number
+    4. destination port number
+    5. IP Protocol
+    6. DSCP
 * **rtacl::range<ADDR>**: The ACL range defined by two **rtacl::tuple**s (minimum and maximum).
 Template parameter **ADDR** must be either **rtacl::ipv4a** or **rtacl::ipv6a**.